Bram-diederik/Bram-diederik/README.md

 # ip switcher
 ![image](https://raw.githubusercontent.com/Bram-diederik/ip-rule-switcher/main/images/ip-rule-switcher.png)

-To goto hushhush i made code for doorman to select route and dns for ip addesses.
+With inspiration of the hushhush setup i made code for doorman to select route and dns for ip addesses. off course with home assistant integration.

-off course with home assistant integration.
+Block internet to a device.
+Set your kids devices to limited access when its time for home work.
+Get VPN on selected clients with out client config. all posiblilities.

 https://github.com/Bram-diederik/ip-rule-switcher